Undermining Science in the Name of Ideology

 The Trump Administration seemingly views scientific research as a threat.
 The result has been a wave of censorship and a general effort to undermine the scientific enterprise.
 I’ve been compiling a list of anti-science actions.
 Despite being incomplete, the list seems to be growing quickly.

-• A Trump executive order directed EPA to consider reopening its finding that greenhouse gases cause harmful climate change – despite hundreds if not thousands of scientific papers supporting the finding.
+• A Trump executive order directed EPA to consider reopening its finding that greenhouse gases cause harmful climate change, which EPA is now planning to do – despite hundreds if not thousands of scientific papers supporting the finding.

 • The Trump EPA fired every member of two important and highly respected scientific advisory boards.